Darxo/Hardened/README.md

 - The amount of armor attachements used by the player is now counted in the statistics flag `ArmorAttachementsApplie`
 - Body Armor and Helmet `Condition` is now always set to `ConditionMax` at the end of the `create` function
 - Add new `HD_RecoveredHitpointPct = 0.15` member for `unhold_racial` allowing you to set a variable pct of hitpoints recovered per turn
+- NPCs now have 2 bag slots by default (down from 4)
+- Add `HD_getBrush` function for `item.nut` which returns the brushname representing that item currently.
+Or `null`, if the item is not represented by a brush
+- Add `::Hardened.util.intToHex(_unsigned)`, which returns a hexstring representation of the passed number
+- Add `onBeforeStart(_screen)` function for `contract.nut` which is called directly before the `start()` function of any of its screen is called

 ### New Character Properties